empirelogistics/empirelogistics/README.md

 # empirelogistics

 It's possible to have a catch-22 situation very early in the build.
 We have to download and install some things in order to get started, but these downloads may hang because IPv6 has precedence over IPv4.
+If this line hangs and never completes:

+apt install zip unzip fail2ban

-If the very first downloads do not work, copy the following and paste it into the shell
+...Press ^c, paste the following two lines into the shell and try again.

 sed -i 's/#precedence\ ::ffff:0:0\/96\ \ 100/precedence\ ::ffff:0:0\/96\ \ 100/' /etc/gai.conf